andrewogho/ai-startup-web1/README.md

 ---

-## Part 1: Navigating the Project Directory and Checking Branches
+## Navigating the Project Directory and Checking Branches

 ### Steps:
 1. **Navigate to the project directory** you just cloned using the command: